SiamSami/Avro-installer-for-Deepin/README.md

 # Update
 Ibus no longer works on deepin.
 For typing in Bengali on deepin, you may take a look at https://github.com/SiamSami/openbangla-deepin

-# Avro-installer-for-Deepin
-It's an installer to install avro in Deepin